-they have legitimate ways of making their grievance known, and it would not be safe to penalise them for making use of these ways.
+All this is more important when the State has a monopoly of economic power than it is under capitalism, since the power of the State will be vastly augmented.
+Take a concrete case: that of women employed in the public service.
+At present they have a grievance, because their rates of pay are lower than those of men; they have legitimate ways of making their grievance known, and it would not be safe to penalize them for making use of these ways.
 There is no reason whatever for supposing that the present inequality would necessarily cease with the adoption of Socialism, but the means of agitating about it would cease, unless express provision were made for just such cases.
 Newspapers and printing presses would all belong to the government, and would print only what the government ordered.
 Can it be assumed as certain that the government would print attacks on its own policy?
 If not, there would be no means of political agitation by means of print.
 Public meetings would be just as difficult, since the halls would all belong to the government.
-Consequently, unless careful provision were made for the express purpose of safeguarding political liberty, no method would exist of making grievances known, and the government, when once elected, would be as omnipotent as Hitler, and could easily arrange for its own re-election to the end of time.
+Consequently, unless careful provision were made for the express purpose of safeguarding political vliberty, no method would exist of making grievances known, and the government, when once elected, would be as omnipotent as Hitler, and could easily arrange for its own re-election to the end of time.
+306

 Democracy might survive as a form, but would have no more reality than the forms of popular government that lingered on under the Roman Empire.

 To suppose that irresponsible power, just because it is called Socialist or Communist, will be freed miraculously from the bad qualities of all arbitrary power in the past, is mere childish nursery psychology: the wicked prince is ousted by the good prince, and all is well.
-If a prince is to be trusted, it must be not because he is 'good', but because it is against his interest to be 'bad'.
-To insure that this shall be the case is to make power innocuous; but it cannot be rendered innocuous by transforming men whom we believe to be 'good' into irresponsible despots.
+If a prince is to be trusted, it must be not because he is "good," but because it is against his interest to be "bad."
+To insure that this shall be the case is to make power innocuous; but it cannot be rendered innocuous by transforming men whom we believe to be "good" into irresponsible despots.

-The BBC is a State institution which shows what is possible in the way of combining freedom of propaganda with government monopoly.
+The B.B.C. is a State institution which shows what is possible in the way of combining freedom of propaganda with government monopoly.
 At such a time as that of the General Strike, it must be admitted, it ceases to be impartial; but at ordinary times it represents different points of view, as nearly as may be, in proportion to their numerical strength.
 In a Socialist State, similar arrangements for impartiality would have to be made in regard to the hiring of halls for meetings and the printing of controversial literature.
 It might be found desirable, instead of having different newspapers representing different points of view, to have only one, with different pages allocated to different parties.
 This would have the advantage that readers would see all opinions, and would tend to be less one-sided than those who, at present, never see in a newspaper anything with which they disagree.